denten-books/plain-text/3-chapter.md

-as implemented in FORMAT aims to accomplish four "basic" tasks: "to read the input, to interpret and convert the input as required; to keep the document flowing smoothly from line to line, column to column, and page to page, unless otherwise instructed, and to break this automatic flow as directed [@berns_description_1969]."
+as implemented in FORMAT aims to accomplish four "basic" tasks: "to read the input, to interpret and convert the input as required; to keep the document flowing smoothly from line to line, column to column, and page to page, unless otherwise instructed, and to break this automatic flow as directed" [@berns_description_1969].

 Because formatting governs both meaning-carrying and purely decorative elements, text control can involve operations like "replace word," "make